rbaluja/rbaluja.github.io/_pages/index.md

 ---
 I am a fourth-year PhD student in the Department of Economics at the University of Arizona.

-My primary research interests are in environmental economics.
+My primary research interests are in environmental economics and empirical microeconomics.

 You can contact me at [RobertBaluja@gmail.com](mailto:RobertBaluja@gmail.com)